google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-progressive-web-app/index.markdown

 * Chrome 47 or above
 * A knowledge of HTML, CSS and JavaScript

-This getting started guide is focuses on Progressive Web Apps, some concepts are glossed over or code blocks (for example styles or non-relevant javascript) are provided for you to simply copy and paste.
+This getting started guide is focused on Progressive Web Apps.
+Some concepts are glossed over or code blocks (for example styles or non-relevant javascript) or are provided for you to simply copy and paste.